SharpMindsUA/CompetencyMatrix/PHP/Language.md

 Spread Operator in Array Expression

 Unpacking arrays to variables using list().
-By value and by reference difference.
+Difference between unpacking by value and by reference.

 ### Web
 HTTP request: HTTP method, URI, headers and request body.